microsoft/pxt-calliope/docs/reference/radio/on-received-number.md

 The ``||radio:onReceivedNumber||`` event can only be created once, due to the hardware restrictions.

-The radio set group might need to be set, synchronized , before the radio events will function.
+The radio set group might need to be set, synchronized, before the radio events will function.

 ## See also